wncc/learners-space/Machine Learning/Week2/README.md

 * **[Generalised Linear Models](#generalised-linear-models)** (Advanced optional content)
 * **[Data Cleaning](#data-cleaning)**

+First we shall go into Machine Learning models for estimation of values.
+This is termed as regression.
+A good example would be using regression to obtain the least square fit line equation which we all have used in PH117 to obtain a good estimate of a linear model of the data points given.
+There are other models as well however linear regression is the most simple.

 ## Linear Regression

 Linear Regression is one of the most fundamental models in Machine Learning.
 It assumes a linear relationship between target variable *(y)* and predictors (input variables) *(x)*.
 Formally stating, *(y)* can be estimated assuming a linear combination of the input variables *(x)*.